 The share based payment reserve is used to record the value of equity-settled share based payment transactions with employees.
 The amounts recorded in share based payment reserve are transferred to share premium upon exercise of stock options by employees.

 d) Other reserve

-Changes in the fair value of available-for-sale financial assets is recognized in other comprehensive income (net of taxes), and presented within equity in other reserve.
+Changes in the fair value of equity instruments is recognized in other comprehensive income (net of taxes), and presented within equity in other reserve.

 e) Foreign currency translation reserve